ekiidx/pita-tracker/README.md

 ### Starting the app

-Start the app on localhost.
+Start the app on localhost:

 ```sh
 $ node app.js